 Within 30 days, you should have AI integrated into at least three workflows.
 Within 90 days, your effective capacity should feel like it tripled.

-The solo founder with AI is not a compromise.
-It is a competitive advantage.
-One person, fully leveraging agentic AI, with clear judgment about what to build and how to serve customers, can build a business that would have required a team of ten just three years ago.
+The solo founder with AI isn't a compromise.
+It's a competitive advantage.
+One person, fully using agentic AI, with clear judgment about what to build and how to serve customers, can build a business that would have required a team of ten just three years ago.

-That is not a productivity tip.
-It is a structural shift.
+That isn't a productivity tip.
+It's a structural shift.
 And the founders who adopt it now have a head start that compounds with every month of practice.